Cookies perfect for winter weather - 'snow-dusted' Minty Crinkle Cookies with powdered sugar. These delights are best consumed with hot cocoa!

 Greetings from Winter Wonderland!
-Or winter storm land.
+Or winter storm land, rather.

-So far the winter here in Calgary has been crazy.
+So far, the winter here in Calgary has been crazy.
 It started snowing in November and in many places that first snow is still there, just covered by loads of more and more and even more snow.
+Being from Germany, I am used to the snowfall.
+However, Canada is a whole nother level of snow.

-The main highways are usually cleared very quickly after each storm but many of the small residential communities haven’t seen a snow plow even once this season.
+The main highways are usually cleared very quickly after each storm, but many of the small residential communities haven't seen a snow plow even once this season.
+If I were still a kid, I would LOVE this.
+However, my husband and I must drive in these conditions, and it can get a bit hairy.

-When I started writing this post on Monday we had another snowstorm unloading even more of the white stuff.
-But today and for the last few days we’ve had bright sunshine with day temperatures in the positive (Centigrade – that’s above 32 F) and some major melting is happening.
+When I started writing this post on Monday, we had another snowstorm unloading even more of the white stuff.
+But today, and for the last few days, we've had bright sunshine with day temperatures in the positive (Centigrade - that's above 32 F) and some major melting is happening.
+Yippee!

-It’s only a matter of time however, until the next snow will hit us.
-Until then these “snow-dusted” Minty Crinkle Cookies will hold me over.
+It's only a matter of time, however, until the next snow storm will have its way with Calgary.
+Until then, these "snow-dusted" Minty Crinkle Cookies will hold me over.
 And even more so during the next snow storm.
-I really don’t mind snow storms… when I am watching them from the warm inside while sipping hot chocolate and munching on some snow frosted Crinkle Cookies.
+I really don't mind snow storms... especially while I am watching them from the warm inside while sipping hot chocolate and munching on some snow-frosted Crinkle Cookies.

-These Crinkle Cookies are made from the same dough as my Chocolate Mint Chip Cookies.
+These cookies are made from the same dough as my Chocolate Mint Chip Cookies.
 They only differ in the last step.

 Instead of baking the rolled cookie dough and sprinkling the tops with mint chips in the last minute of baking, these cookies are rolled in powdered sugar before baking.
-The powdered sugar forms something like a skin and when the cookie expands while baking, the skin rips and creates the crinkly effect.
+The powdered sugar forms something like a skin, and when the cookie expands while baking, the skin breaks and creates the crinkly effect.
+Enjoy the recipe!

-- 2 ounces chopped layered chocolate mints (about ⅓ cup)
+- 2 ounces chocolate mints chopped and layered, about ⅓ cup

 - ½ cup sugar